Generic selectors

 Getting around between the different grounds

 Due to the public transport options available in London, getting to these different grounds is not a huge challenge.
 Most of the stadiums are likely to be within walking distance.
 If not, one can take the tube to the stadium without hassle.
-There is plenty of connectivity through buses, but the tubes are preferred.
+There is plenty of connectivity through buses, but the underground is preferred.

-There is no need to pick up additional tickets, as the Oyster transport card will be able to allow tube rides.
-Plenty of apps are available to plan the journeys, and a London football ground map would also be helpful.
+There is no need to pick up additional tickets either, as the Oyster transport card (or contactless payment) can take you around the city on public transport.
+Plenty of apps are also available to plan the journeys, and a London football ground map would also be helpful.

 Wembley Stadium is easily accessible from different parts of London.
 It takes around 30 minutes on the tube from Waterloo and King’s Cross stations.
 The Emirates Stadium is extremely close to the latter, taking only about 15 minutes.
 Some of the longer rides are trips to Griffin Park or Vicarage Road, which take around 55 minutes on the tube from the various stations.